Vegan marshmallows should be part of any plant-based kitchen - for s'mores, hot cocoa, rice krispie treats, or just for snacking.

 - As soon as the sugar mixture has come to temperature, carefully pour it quickly into the pea protein mixture while whisking at high speed.
 It is best to use a splatter shield if you have one or cover the mixture with a clean towel so you don't get splattered with the hot mixture.

 - Mix for 10 minutes on high speed.
-Scrape bottom and sides with a rubber spatula halfway through.
-After 10 minutes, the mixture will be shiny, thick, and fluffy.
+Scrape the bottom and sides with a rubber spatula halfway through.
+After 10 minutes, the mixture will be shiny, thick, and fluffy and should hold stiff peaks.

 - Quickly pour the mixture into prepared pan, using a rubber spatula to get it all out.
 Using a butter knife or offset spatula, quickly spread mixture to all edges and corners of the pan.